origin1tech/basap/README.md

 Below is the basic info to get going hower you should install the project so that you can run the server and view the example documentation as well as see a working app.

+## IMPORTANT

+Be sure to use jspm install with this project installing either angular-route, angular-new-router or angular-ui-router.
+These modules are excluded so that when installing this module via jspm you don't end up with unnecessary router modules installed.

 Often it's easier to follow something already working.

 ### Installing